The Lowdown on Brazilian Waxing

 Soothing the redness

 Another possible side effect is redness.
 Immediately after the procedure, this sensitive part of the body might look a little flushed.
 Consider products that are hypoallergenic – those that are unlikely to cause an allergic reaction.
-If you are using a cleanser or feminine wash, look for one that contains SyriCalm™.
-This natural ingredient has been shown to reduce redness in your intimate area.

 You can also benefit from a product with Immortelle – a natural antioxidant that improves the skin’s moisture.